EARL: Entropy-Aware RL Alignment of LLMs for Reliable RTL Code Generation: Entropy-Aware RL Framework

 \subsection{Entropy-Aware RL}

 Our entropy study in Section \ref{sec:entropy} shows that only a minority of high-entropy tokens drive effective learning.
-Standard RLVR pipelines update all tokens uniformly, which dilutes learning signals and wastes gradient budget on low-impact positions.
-To address this limitation, we introduce an entropy-based masking mechanism that selectively emphasizes high-entropy tokens during policy optimization.
-For each rollout response $o^i$, let $H_t^i$ denote the entropy of token $t$.
-We adopt response-level quantiles to mitigate cross-prompt heterogeneity.
-We compute a response-level quantile threshold $\tau_\rho^i$ as $\text{Quantile} ({H_t^i}_{t=1}^{|o^i|}, \rho)$, where $\rho \in (0, 1)$ denotes the quantile level.
+However, existing RLVR pipelines apply uniform gradient updates across all tokens, which dilutes learning signals and wastes gradient budget on low-impact positions.
+To address this limitation, we introduce an entropy-gated policy optimization method that selectively emphasizes high-uncertainty tokens during policy optimization (see green block in Figure~\ref{fig:framework}).
+For each rollout $\tilde{o}^i = (o_1^i, \dots, o_{T_i}^i)$, we compute the per-token entropy $H_t^i$ as defined in Eq.~\eqref{eq:entropy}.
+To mitigate cross-prompt entropy scale variation, we adopt response-level quantile masking: a token $t$ is updated only if $H_t^i \ge \tau_\rho^i$, where $\tau_\rho^i = \operatorname{Quantile}(\{H_t^i\}_{t=1}^{T_i}, \rho)$ for a chosen threshold $\rho \in (0, 1)$.
 Specifically, tokens whose entropy exceeds $\tau_{\rho}^{i}$ receive full gradient updates, while low-entropy tokens are down-weighted to zero, preserving their stable distributions learned by SFT.
-Formally, EARL extends a DAPO-style objective with entropy gating and KL regularization:
+Formally, EARL extends a DAPO-style objective with entropy gating :

-The indicator $\mathbb{I} [H_t^i \ge {\tau}_{\rho}^{i}]$ is the entropy mask whih differentiates the optimization strength across token type.
-The constraint enforces mixed-quality groups (both passing and failing samples) so that group-normalized advantages are meaningful and gradients do not degenerate.
+where, the token-level advantage $\hat{A}_t^i$ follows Eq.~\eqref{eq:grpo-adv}.
+The indicator $\mathbb{I} [H_t^i \ge {\tau}_{\rho}^{i}]$ is the entropy mask which differentiates the optimization strength across token type.
+The constraint enforces diversity within each group, preventing degenerate all-pass or all-fail groups, which would invalidate the group-normalized advantage.

 Note that this design is optimizer-agnostic.
 EARL can be applied to policy gradient objectives without modifying their core update rules.
-In practice, we instantiate EARL with both PPO and DAPO.
+In our experiments, we instantiate EARL with both PPO and DAPO.
 By concentrating gradient updates on uncertain yet functionally critical tokens, EARL achieves sharper credit assignment, reduces wasted updates on deterministic syntax, and improves the stability of RLVR training for long, structured RTL sequences.